evarayHEIG/dai-labo4-smtp/README.md

 The first command will build the project and the second one will run the application.
 The number of groups is an argument that allows you to specify the number of victim groups that will be created.
 If you don't provide this argument, the application won't run.
 The number of groups must be greater than 0.
+Note that if you are working on Linux, the backslashes must be replaced by slashes in the path of the configuration files

 Once you run the application, the prank messages will be sent to the victims using the mock SMTP server.

 ## Implementation